metasyn/splunk_d3plus/appserver/static/description/boxplot.md

         <td><code>levels</code></td>
         <td>array</td>
         <td>null</td>
         <td>An array of field names which the visualization will use to nest the data.
-You can give it just one field name if you don't want to nest your data.<a href="https://github.com/alexandersimoes/d3plus/wiki/Visualizations#id">here</a>.</td>
+You can give it just one field name if you don't want to nest your data.
+Docs <a href="https://github.com/alexandersimoes/d3plus/wiki/Visualizations#id">here</a>.</td>
     </tr>
     <tr>
         <td><code>x_data</code></td>
         <td>object</td>
         <td>{"value": "x", "scale": "linear"}</td>
         <td>This is an object of key value pairs.
 The first key is "value" whose default value is "x".
-The "x" here is the field name that will be charted on the x axis.<a href="https://github.com/alexandersimoes/d3plus/wiki/Visualizations#x">here</a>.</td>
+The "x" here is the field name that will be charted on the x axis.
+Docs <a href="https://github.com/alexandersimoes/d3plus/wiki/Visualizations#x">here</a>.</td>
     </tr>
     <tr>
         <td><code>y_data</code></td>
         <td>object</td>
         <td>{"value": "y", "scale": "linear"}</td>
         <td>This is an object of key value pairs.
 The first key is "value" whose default value is "y".
-The "y" here is the field name that will be charted on the y ayis. <a href="https://github.com/alexandersimoes/d3plus/wiki/Visualizations#x">here</a>.</td>
+The "y" here is the field name that will be charted on the y ayis.
+Docs <a href="https://github.com/alexandersimoes/d3plus/wiki/Visualizations#x">here</a>.</td>
     </tr>
     <tr>
         <td><code>point_size</code></td>
         <td>integer</td>
         <td>25</td>
-        <td>The size of the points. <a href="https://github.com/alexandersimoes/d3plus/wiki/Visualizations#size">here</a>. </td>
+        <td>The size of the points.
+Docs <a href="https://github.com/alexandersimoes/d3plus/wiki/Visualizations#size">here</a>. </td>
     </tr>
     <tr>
         <td><code>color_field</code></td>
         <td>string</td>
         <td>"color"</td>
-        <td>The field whose values are used to determine the color values. <a href="https://github.com/alexandersimoes/d3plus/wiki/Visualizations#color">here</a>.</td>
+        <td>The field whose values are used to determine the color values.
+Docs <a href="https://github.com/alexandersimoes/d3plus/wiki/Visualizations#color">here</a>.</td>
     </tr>
     <tr>
         <td><code>tooltip_data</code></td>